Attorney-Client Privilege and Work Product Doctrine Toolkit

 Resources to help counsel navigate the attorney-client privilege and the work product doctrine in federal litigation.

-The attorney-client privilege is one of the oldest and most important evidentiary privileges in the US.
-It protects confidential attorney-client communications that relate to legal advice from disclosure to third parties.
+The attorney-client privilege ( www.practicallaw.com/7-506-8557) protects from disclosure to third parties confidential attorney-client communications that relate to legal advice.
 The purpose of the attorney-client privilege is to promote full and frank communications between attorneys and their clients.
-The protections afforded by the attorney-client privilege are absolute.
-They cannot be overcome by an adversary's showing of substantial need.
+The attorney-client privilege's protections are absolute.
+An adversary cannot overcome these protections by showing substantial need.
 However, under certain circumstances, the privilege may be waived.

-The work product doctrine is a newer evidentiary protection.
-It protects documents and tangible things prepared by a party or its representative in anticipation of litigation from disclosure to third parties.
+The work product doctrine ( www.practicallaw.com/1-501-8810) protects from disclosure to third parties documents and tangible things that a party or its representative prepares in anticipation of litigation.
 In some ways, the work product doctrine is broader than the attorney-client privilege because its protections are not limited solely to communications or confidential matters.
 However, the work product doctrine is also narrower than the attorney-client privilege because its protections extend only to documents and other tangible things that are prepared in anticipation of litigation.
 In addition, work product protection is not absolute.
-Certain kinds of work product may be obtained by an adversary's showing of substantial need.
-As with the attorney-client privilege, work product protection may also sometimes be waived.
+An adversary may obtain certain kinds of work product by showing substantial need.
+As with the attorney-client privilege, work product protection may also be waived.

 This Toolkit contains numerous resources to help counsel navigate the attorney-client privilege and the work product doctrine.
 Although these resources are designed to assist counsel in federal litigation, the principles that these resources address may also assist counsel in other types of litigation.